shredder0812/Annotation_Tool/README.md

 ### How to draw Bounding Box

 Bounding Box is drawn by selecting two points (these two points are located in 2 opposite corners of the Box).

-When you complete selecting 2 points, a Box will be drawn on the screen and Boxes increases by 1 unit with each Box drawn.
+While drawing, the Bounding Box line will be green.
+Once two points are selected, indicating the completion of drawing, the Box will be displayed on the screen with a red border.
+At the same time, the Boxes panel will count the number of boxes in the frame.

 ### Shortcuts